raheemadamboev/app-shortcut-demo/README.md

 10. Although other apps can't access the metadata within your shortcuts, the launcher itself can access this data.
 Therefore, conceal sensitive user information in this metadata.
 11. If using an `activity-alias` define the meta-data in the `activity-alias` rather than the activity it targets using the `targetActivity` attribute.
 12. When possible, limit short description to 10 characters.
+13. Apps must update dynamic and pinned shortcuts when they receive the Intent.ACTION_LOCALE_CHANGED broadcast indicating a change to the system locale.